google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 `root_hash` is the root of the Merkle Hash Tree.

 `sth_extensions` is a vector of 0 or more STH extensions.
-This vector MUST NOT include more than one extension with the same `sth_extension_type`.
-The extensions in the vector MUST be ordered by the value of the `sth_extension_type` field, smallest value first.
+This vector MUST NOT include more than one extension with the same `extension_type`.
+The extensions in the vector MUST be ordered by the value of the `extension_type` field, smallest value first.
 If an implementation sees an extension that it does not understand, it SHOULD ignore that extension.
 Furthermore, an implementation MAY choose to ignore any extension(s) that it does understand.